Another Side (Fingers Inc. album)

 Another Side is the only studio album by American house music group Fingers Inc., released on Jack Trax in 1988.
 It is the first full-length house music album.
 "Can You Feel It" peaked at number 78 on the UK Singles Chart.
 The album was reissued by P-Vine Records in 2014 and by Alleviated Records in 2015.

 Critical reception

-John Bush of AllMusic gave the album 4.5 out of 5 stars, calling it "an unabashed house classic."
+John Bush of AllMusic called the album "an unabashed house classic."
 Andy Beta of Pitchfork gave the album an 8.8 out of 10, describing it as "a beacon of American dance music" and a pioneering work of the deep house style.